erdogant/hgboost/docs/source/Abstract.rst

 Background
     Gradient boosting is a powerful ensemble machine learning algorithm for predictive modeling that can be applied on tabular data.
-    There are many implementations of gradient boosting, some efficently uses the GPU, whereas others have specific interfaces.
-    For this library ``hgboost``, we incorporated the *eXtreme Gradient Boosting* ``xgboost``[1], *Light Gradient Boosting Machine* ``LightGBM``[2], and *Category Gradient Boosting* ``catboost``[3].
+    Creating predictions with models such as xgboost are often used in data science projects.
+    But without having good knowledge of the data in combination with the model parameters, this can quickly result in a poor/overtrained model.
+    By controlling parameters such as the "early stopping rounds" can certainly be helpful.

+    Parameters that can be tuned, for which a combination of parameter can result in more accurate predictions.
+Searching across the combination of parameters is often performed with gridsearches.
+A gridsearch comes with high computational costs, and can easily result in overtrained models as the search space can easily consist tens of thousands combinations to evaluate.

+    Luckily we have optimizations models, such as ``hyperopt`` [1], that can do the heavy lifting using bayesian optimization.
+    But there is more to it because an optimized gridsearch approach may still result in overtrained models.
+    It is wise to carefully split your data into an independent evaluation set, a train, and test set, and then doing a cross validation with the hyper optimization.

 Aim
+    The aim of this library is to determine the most robust gradient boosting model model by evaluating the results on an indepdendent validation set for which the parameters are determined by bayesian hyperoptimization in a k-fold cross-validation approach using indepdendent train/testsets.
+    ``hgboost`` can be applied for classification tasks, such as two-class or multi-class, and regression tasks using xgboost, catboost or lightboost.

     The aim of the gradient boosting algorithm is to fit a boosted decision trees by minimizing an error gradient.
-However, there are many parameters that can be tuned, for which a combination of parameter can result in more accurate predictions.
-Searching across the combination of parameters is often performed with gridsearches.
-A gridsearch comes with high computational costs, and can easily result in overtrained models.
-The aim of ``hgboost`` is too determine the most robust model by efficiently searching across the parameter space using
+However, there are manyThe aim of ``hgboost`` is too determine the most robust model by efficiently searching across the parameter space using
     **hyperoptimization** for which the loss is evaluated using by means of a train/test-set with k-fold cross-validation.
     In addition, the final optimized model is evaluated on an independent validation set.

 Results
-    ``hgboost`` is Python package that minimizes the function from the model xgboost, catboost and lightboost over a hyperparameter space by using k-fold cross-validation and evaluting the results on an indepdendent validation set.
+    ``hgboost`` is Python package that minimizes the function from the model **xgboost**, **catboost** and **lightboost** over a hyperparameter space by using k-fold cross-validation and evaluting the results on an indepdendent validation set.

+    There are many implementations of gradient boosting, some efficently uses the GPU, whereas others have specific interfaces.
+    For this library ``hgboost``, we incorporated the *eXtreme Gradient Boosting* ``xgboost`` [2], *Light Gradient Boosting Machine* ``LightGBM`` [3], and *Category Gradient Boosting* ``catboost`` [4].

 Schematic overview